hackergrrl/hypergit/README.md

 ## Usage

 ```
-USAGE: hypergit [--version] [command] [--help]
+USAGE: hypergit [command]

 Commands:
   create        Create a hypergit repo.

-  auth KEY      Grant write access to a user identified by KEY.

   seed          Actively share this repo with other peers.

-  id            Print your local repo's key.
-                  (users with write access can 'auth' this key)

-  fork          Create a new remote 'fork' that is a fork of the
+  fork          Create a new remote 'fork' of the current repo.
-                  repo you are currently in.

   web           Host local web frontend.
 ```